Cartheur-Research/6x09-assembler/README.md

 ## 6x09-assembler

-Another assembler for 6x09, this one not Motorola.
+A cross-assembler for 6x09, this one not Motorola.

 This code repository has not *yet* been organized, so is rather random.
 Explore with caution.